llauderesv/react-form-validation/README.md

 };
 ```

-#### Create a validation in your stateSchema
+#### Create a validation your stateSchema

-**stateValidatorSchema** property should be the same in your stateSchema in-order the validation works. **validator** prop is an object that accepts a **func** value to create your own validation rules.
-If returns true it will show your error property else it doesn't.
+**stateValidatorSchema** property should be the same in your stateSchema in-order validation works. **validator** prop is an object that accepts a **func** value to create your own validation rules.
+It returns boolean to indicate your validation if passed or failed.

 ```
 const stateValidatorSchema = {